chuck671c/pdsnd_github/README.md

 ### Date created
-The Project (including this README file) was created on December 23, 2021.
+The Project (including this README file) was created and updated on December 23, 2021.

 ### The Bikeshare Project

 ### Description
 This project, written in Python will explore data related to bike share systems for three major cities Chicago, New York, and Washington.
 Over the past decade, bicycle-sharing systems have been growing in numbers and popularity in cities across the world.
-Bicycle-sharing systems allow users to rent bicycles on a very short-term basis - allowing people to rent (get the bikes) at one location and returning it at another (or the same location if they choose).
+Bicycle-sharing systems allow users to rent bicycles on a very short-term basis - allowing people to rent (get the bikes) at one location and returning it at another (or back to the same location if they choose).

 Importing data and computing descriptive statistics, the project will answer questions about user behaviors and usage patterns.
 For example, answering questions as to which travel times and which stations are the most popular, the duration of the rentals, and demographic of its renters.